 The organization's approach to the planning of production and service provision was adequately documented in the QMS and met the requirements of the standard.
-There was evidence of procedures for document management, risk management, production, material verification, process validation, monitoring, inspection, and test activities.
+There were procedures for document management, risk management, production, material verification, process validation, monitoring, inspection, and test activities.